cluhmann/research-methods/content/03-Measurement.md

 For any given variable or construct, there can be multiple operational definitions.
 Stress is a good example.
 A rough conceptual definition is that stress is an adaptive response to a perceived danger or threat that involves physiological, cognitive, affective, and behavioral components.
 But researchers have operationally defined it in several different ways.
 The Social Readjustment Rating Scale is a self-report questionnaire that asks people to identify stressful events that they have experienced in the past year and assigns points for each one depending on severity.
 For example, a man who has been divorced (73 points), changed jobs (36 points), and had a change in sleeping habits (16 points) in the past year would have a total score of 125.
 The Daily Hassles and Uplifts Scale is similar but focuses on everyday stressors like misplacing things and being concerned about one’s weight.
 The Perceived Stress Scale is another self-report measure that focuses on people's feelings of stress (e.g., 'How often have you felt nervous and stressed?").
 Researchers have also operationally defined stress in terms of several physiological variables including blood pressure and levels of the stress hormone cortisol.

-When psychologists use multiple operational definitions of the same construct - either within a study or across studies - they are using converging operations.
+When psychologists use multiple operational definitions of the same construct, either within a study or across studies, they are using converging operations.
 The idea is that the various operational definitions are "converging" or coming together on the same construct.
 When scores based on several different operational definitions are closely related to each other and produce similar patterns of results, this constitutes good evidence that the construct is being measured effectively and that it is useful.
 The various measures of stress, for example, are all correlated with each other and have all been shown to be correlated with other variables such as immune system functioning (also measured in a variety of ways) {cite}`segerstrom_psychological_2004`.
 This is what allows researchers eventually to draw useful general conclusions, such as "stress is negatively correlated with immune system functioning", as opposed to more specific and less useful ones, such as "people's scores on the Perceived Stress Scale are negatively correlated with their white blood counts".

 ### Levels of Measurement